-ADVERTISER DISCLOSURE: The Frugal Tourist is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as MileValue.com This compensation may impact how and where links appear on this site.
+ADVERTISER DISCLOSURE: The Frugal Tourist is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as MileValue.com.
+This compensation may impact how and where links appear on this site.
 This site does not include all financial companies or all available financial offers.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.
-Additionally, the content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

-Without a doubt, South America is one of my favorite continents on this planet.
-South America has some of the most diverse scenery in the world, which is why it has been said on many occasions that South America is an explorer’s paradise.
-And, I completely agree with that assertion.
+South America has some of the most diverse scenery in the world, which is why it has been said on many occasions that it is an explorer’s paradise.
+I completely agree with that assertion.

-With our time on this earth being limited, one of the best ways to spend it is by venturing out to this spectacular region on our planet.
-The burning question is, what should I not miss when I go to South America?
+With our limited time on earth, one of the best ways to spend it is by venturing into this spectacular region.

-My travels across this incredible region have led me to discover so many extraordinary highlights – marvelous towering peaks, iconic lost ancient empires, wondrously scrumptious cuisine, and pristinely lush jungles – splattered everywhere in this spectacularly scenic and geographically diverse continent.
+My travels across this incredible region have led me to discover many extraordinary highlights – marvelous towering peaks, iconic lost ancient empires, wondrously scrumptious cuisine, and pristinely lush jungles – splattered everywhere in this spectacularly scenic and geographically diverse continent.

 Stunning South America

-I still have quite a lot of ground to cover but for now, I’d like to list out the creme de la creme or the best of the best in this breathtaking continent – absolutely worthy of every traveler’s bucket list!
-These are the sites that you should not miss when venturing out to this enthralling continent.
+I still have quite a lot of ground to cover, but for now, I’d like to list the crème de la crème or the best of the best in this breathtaking continent—absolutely worthy of every traveler’s bucket list!

-With that said, I would be remiss if I do not mention that I have not visited all the countries on this continent.
-Therefore, please use this list simply as a reference or a jumping-off point to assist you with your trip planning, rather than the definitive guide to South America.
+Therefore, please use this list as a reference or a jumping-off point to assist you with your trip planning rather than the definitive guide to South America.

 South America’s Top Ten Bucket-List Highlights